 Estorytellers is a premier ghostwriting and book publishing agency that specializes in delivering high-quality writing solutions customized to the unique needs of authors and businesses.
 We are the most sought-after ghostwriting company that handles every aspect of your book writing, book publishing, and marketing all under one roof.

-Do you ever notice how your favorite movies, novels, or TV shows feel satisfying without being able to explain exactly why?
+Do you ever notice how your favourite movies, novels, or TV shows feel satisfying without being able to explain exactly why?
 That sense of complete storytelling—from that first sparkle of an idea to the final emotional pulse—often comes from a tried-and-true structure known as Freytag’s Pyramid.

 First developed by 19th-century dramatist Gustav Freytag, this model breaks every great story into five key acts: Exposition → Rising Action → Climax → Falling Action → Denouement.
 It’s a storytelling map that works whether you’re drafting a Shakespearean play, a bestselling novel, a Pixar film, or your next YouTube script.